RichardBarrell/snippets/README.txt

-This repo is for "interesting" things that I happen to bash out for curiosity and whatnot.
+This repo is for odd things that I happen to bash out for curiosity.
 Individual files should have explanatory comments.

 The grand, unified README is akin to a spoon: there is none.